chrisradler/upwork_apify_bot/README.md

 You can adjust this schedule to your preferred frequency and timezone.

-You will need to setup github secrets for the APIFY_TOKEN, TELEGRAM_BOT_TOKEN, and TELGRAM_CHAT_ID.
+You will need to setup github secrets in your own repository for the APIFY_TOKEN, TELEGRAM_BOT_TOKEN, and TELGRAM_CHAT_ID.
 To do this:
 - Access repository
 - Navigate to secrets and Variables -> Actions -> New Repository Secrets

+### Enable Github Actions
+- Access repository
+- Settings -> Actions -> General -> Allow all actions and reusable workflows

 ### Search Queries